Rishabh606/VehicleTrackingSystem/README.md

 The code complexity is due repeated monitoring by application to update location and complicated fashion of synchronus and asynchronus data handling.

+## How to run
+- Open terminal in the current project directory
+- run "python testingServer\server.py"
+- open index.html
+- click on one of the vehicles
+- wait for a minute you will see the car moving on the map

 ## Contributors

 - Rishabh Gupta